alimahfoudhi/django-ckeditor/README.rst

 Django CKEditor
 ===============

-**NOTICE: The django-ckeditor-updated 4.4.4 have been merged with django-ckeditor and released as  django-ckeditor-4.4.4.**

-**NOTICE 2: This newer version has different configuration than old django-ckeditor releases!**
+**NOTICE : This app is a modified version with a customized configuration than usual django-ckeditor releases!**

 **Django admin CKEditor integration.**